 Effective Date of Coverage

-For new employees or employees newly eligible for coverage, enrollment is required within the first 31 calendar days of employment or eligibility and coverage is effective on the first day of the month following a 30 day waiting period.
-Below are some example scenarios to illustrate effective coverage dates based on the 30 day waiting period:
+For new employees or employees newly eligible for coverage, enrollment is required within the first 31 calendar days of employment or eligibility and coverage is effective on the 31st day after hire.

 The State Employee Health Plan regulation states that a waiver of the 30 day waiting period can be sought only in the case where the "potential new employee is required to have insurance as a condition of obtaining a work visa for employment in the United States.
 If you believe you may be eligible for a waiver of the 30 day waiting period, please review the 30 Day Waiver FAQ, complete the Request for Waiver of 30 Day Waiting Period form and submit it to the Benefits Office by fax to 785-864-5200, or by campus mail to "Human Resources - Benefits".
 This Request for Waiver information must be received within 30 days of the date of hire.